vaibhavavhad264/delte-demo/README.md

 # delte-demo
-Tis is demo for git and github class
+Tis is demo for git and github class.